put on thinking hets 1280

 Why should I plan?

 With only 70 minutes to complete an entire composition and a situational writing task, it seems like a hassle to spend 10 minutes analysing the question and planning your story.
 Unfortunately, most students who do not plan their compositions may end up producing an excessively convoluted plot, or worse, finding the need to change their stories mid-way because they do not like the way the plot is developing.
-Planning your story will help you to organise your ideas and will you save you more time in the long run!

 What is H.E.T.S.?